firebase/firebaseui-web/GETTING_STARTED.md

 @import '@firebase-oss/ui-styles/dist.min.css';
 ```

-If you are using Tailwind:
+Otherwise, if you are using Tailwind:

 ```css
 @import 'tailwindcss';